Stena Embla

-MS Stena Embla is a passenger and vehicle RoPax ferry operated by Stena Line between Birkenhead and Belfast.
+Stena Embla is a passenger and vehicle RoPax ferry operated by Stena Line between Birkenhead and Belfast.

 History

 The third of the ferries, the ship was constructed at the AVIC Weihai Shipyard in China and floated on 15 November 2019.
 The ship competed its sea trials in the Yellow Sea before the end of October 2020, and was delivered to Stena at Weihai on 1 December 2020.

 The ship began its maiden commercial voyage from Rosslare to Cherbourg on 14 January 2021, and was transferred to the Birkenhead to Belfast route by 26 January 2021.

 Stena Embla was a replacement for the Stena Mersey.